voinoid/blog/data/blog/template-projects.md

 It should be possible to run `git pull upstream master` to merge any changes in the template into your project in the future.

-# what to include in your template

-A template repository should include:

-* standard env files for your particular setup
-* deployment files
-* CI/CD templates and scripts
-* standard secret names

-change files for each new project
-To use this template in each project, there are files which you will need to change so that it works with your project.
-See

-In general this include things like project naming, URLS, naming in k8s files and environment variables.
+You will need to update any files that need to be customised to your newly created project.
+This includes things like project naming, URLS, naming in Kubernetes files and environment variables etc.

+# conclusion

+Template repositories are a good starting point for new projects.
+They help to speed up your development workflow and enable much faster development rates and efficiencies.
+You should also have a good understanding about what to put into a template repository.
+Happy templating!